 So, we can revolt against the unfairness of life—the unfairness of having to deal with pain, having to cope with uncertainty, having to feel lonely and uneasy and upset.
 Or we can embrace every experience life gives us, including all our highs and lows—all the blissful moments and painful ones and everything in between.
 Life is not just happy and comfortable 24/7.
 It’s well-rounded, it’s full-featured, and it’s real.

 Embracing the full range of life’s experiences this holiday season means embracing every moment with our full presence, being open and vulnerable to reality, being gentle with ourselves when moments are tougher than we expected, and practicing sincere gratitude no matter what happens.

 It means accepting life as it is, and accepting ourselves as we are.

 It means not expecting the best to happen every step of the way, but instead accepting what happens with each step, and making the very best of it.

 This isn’t easy of course, but it’s worth working on, together.

 Let’s make a pact to enter it with a more open, accepting and resilient collective mindset.

 By committing the right ideas and intentions to memory.

-Over the past decade Marc and I have written various “notes to self” like the ones I’ve listed below (all of which are now excerpts from our NY Times bestselling book), and then we’ve read and re-read them until they became ingrained in our minds.
+Over the past decade Angel and I have written various “notes to self” like the ones I’ve listed below (all of which are now excerpts from our books), and then we’ve read and re-read them until they became ingrained in our minds.
 These memorized “notes to self” help us stay on track, by empowering us to make the best and most effective use of the ever-changing reality in front of us.